jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 cargo install wac-cli
 ```

-These assume that the Rust toolchain has been installed already ([go here][installing-rust] to install it); this comes with a `cargo` binary for installing Rust crates.
+These assume that the NodeJS and Rust toolchains have been installed already ([go here][installing-node] to install NodeJS or [here][installing-rust] to install Rust).
+These provide the `npm` and `cargo` commands to install packages respectively.

 # Talking to WebAssembly